Automated Shuttle Pilot Project

 WHERE THE TECHNOLOGY IS DEPLOYED

-The Automated Shuttle Pilot is deployed at various locations around the state, and it changes locations every few weeks.
-The shuttle has been deployed at the Canyons Village at Park City, Station Park in Farmington, a business Park in Salt Lake City, the University of Utah, the Utah State Capitol, the Mountain America Expo Center in Sandy, and the Dixie Convention Center in St George.
+The Automated Shuttle Pilot was deployed at various locations around the state, and it changed locations every few weeks.
+The shuttle has been deployed at the Canyons Village in Park City, Station Park in Farmington, a business Park in Salt Lake City, the University of Utah, the Utah State Capitol, the Mountain America Expo Center in Sandy, and the Dixie Convention Center in St George.

-Since this shuttle doesn’t meet the Federal Motor Vehicle Safety Standards that apply to traditional vehicles (this vehicle has no air bags or rear-view mirrors, for instance), the federal government needs to specifically approve operations of this vehicle.
-All shuttle sites and routes are vetted and approved in advance by the federal government.
+Since this shuttle did not meet the Federal Motor Vehicle Safety Standards that apply to traditional vehicles (this vehicle has no airbags or rear-view mirrors, for instance), the federal government needs to specifically approve operations of this vehicle.
+All shuttle sites and routes were vetted and approved in advance by the federal government.

-Since this project is a pilot, it has specific objectives and a finite time frame.
+Since this project was a pilot, it had specific objectives and a finite time frame.
 While permanent deployment scenarios are being discussed and evaluated, there are no definitive plans for shuttles like this to be deployed in Utah as of yet.
 Lessons from this pilot will inform potential future plans.